ZyadZ2000/web_chat/README.md

 - **Status 400:** Validation errors.
 The response will include detailed error information.
 - **Status 401:** Authentication failed.
 The response will include the message `"Not Authenticated"`.
 - **Status 201:** Chat created successfully, the response will include the chat info in the `chat` field.
 - **Status 500:** Server Error, The response will include the error information.

+# Request Routes

+## DELETE /request/

+Delete the sent requets either by the sender or one of the chat admins.

+`The jsonwebtoken must be sent in the Authorization header as a Bearer token`

+### Request Body

+The request body must be a JSON object containing the following fields:

+- `requestId`: The MongoDB ObjectId of the request to delete from the database.

+### Response

+- **Status 400:** Validation errors.
+The response will include detailed error information.
+- **Status 404:** Request not found.
+- **Status 401:** Authentication failed.
+The response will include the message `"Not Authenticated"`.
+- **Status 402:** Request not deleted due to being unauthorized.
+- **Status 200:** Request deleted successfully.
+- **Status 500:** Server Error, The response will include the error information.